Vecchia approximations of Gaussian-process predictions

-where $X_j$ are Gaussian basis functions centered at knots $\bm{t}_j$.
-We selected $p=50$ basis functions with knots equal to the first 50 locations in a maxmin ordering of the data locations.
+where $X_j$ were Gaussian basis functions centered at knots chosen as the first $p=50$ locations in a maxmin ordering of the data locations, which ensured that no two knots were placed close to each other.
 The basis range was selected to be 637km (10\% of Earth radius).
+The basis functions were included to capture a large amount of unstructured long-range variability that could not be explained by simple linear functions of latitude and longitude.
+The parameters $\beta_0,\ldots,\beta_p$ were estimated using least squares.

-The residual field was modeled as $y(\cdot) \sim \GP(0,K)$, where $K$ was assumed to be an isotropic Mat\'ern covariance function with three parameters: variance, range, smoothness.
-The noise terms $\epsilon(\bs)$ are independent and identically distributed as $N(0,\tau^2)$.
-The linear mean parameters were estimated using least squares, and the covariance-parameter estimation was conducted on the residuals.
-We used the sparse general Vecchia likelihood \citep{Katzfuss2017a} with maxmin ordering, increasing $m$ up to 40 for convergence to the exact GP.
-The estimated Mat\'ern covariance parameters are: variance = 0.1097, range = 100.8 km, smoothness = 0.0982.
-The estimated noise variance is $\widehat{\tau}^2 = 0.1869$.
+The residual field (shown in Figure \ref{data_and_residuals}) was modeled as $y(\cdot) \sim \GP(0,K)$, where $K$ was assumed to be an isotropic Mat\'ern covariance function with three parameters: variance, range, smoothness.
+The noise terms $\epsilon_i$ were assumed to be independent and identically distributed as $N(0,\tau^2)$.
+For covariance-parameter estimation on the residuals, we used the sparse general Vecchia likelihood \citep{Katzfuss2017a} with maxmin ordering, increasing $m$ up to 40, beyond which the estimates did not change significantly.
+The estimated parameters were: variance = 0.1097, range = 100.8 km, smoothness = 0.0982, noise variance $\widehat{\tau}^2 = 0.1869$.